Lance Armstrong will admit to doping during his famed cycling career in an upcoming interview with Oprah Winfrey, according to USA Today Sports.

 The New York Times reported last week that Armstrong was considering a confession to help restore his athletic career in triathlons and running events.
 He's been banned for life from competing in events governed by the World Anti-Doping Agency code.

 Former A's outfielder Milton Bradley faces 13 misdemeanor counts in a domestic abuse case involving his estranged wife in Los Angeles, authorities said.
 The charges allegedly occurred in 2011 and 2012.
 Prosecutors said during one incident, Bradley pushed his wife against a wall and choked her after she requested he stop smoking marijuana in front of their two children.
-Other charges include Bradley hitting wife and threatening her with a baseball bat
+Other charges include Bradley hitting wife and threatening her with a baseball bat and knife.
+He's free pending a Jan.
+24 arraignment.

 Running back Eddie Lacy, cornerback Dee Milliner and tackle D.J.
 Fluker will enter the NFL draft after helping lead Alabama to a second consecutive national title.
 Only Milliner is pegged as a sure first-round pick.